 Revenue from the sale of goods is recognised when the control of goods has been transferred, being when the products are delivered to the buyer, the buyer having the full discretion over the use of the goods and there is no unfulfilled obligation that could affect the buyer's acceptance of the product.
 Delivery occurs when the products have been shipped to the specific location, the risks of obsolescence and loss have been transferred to the buyer, and either the buyer has accepted the products in accordance with the sales contract, the acceptance provisions have lapsed, or the Company has objective evidence that all criteria for acceptance have been satisfied.
 Revenue from the sale of goods is measured at the fair value of the consideration received or receivable, net of returns and allowances, trade discounts and volume rebates.
 Discounts and rebates are estimated based on accumulated experience.
-The Company provides normal warranty provisions for general repairs for one year on all its products sold, in line with the industry practice.
-A liability is recognised at the time the product is sold.
-Revenue is deferred and recognised on a straight line basis over the extended warranty period in case warranty is provided to customer for a period beyond one year.
+The Company provide normal warranty provisions for general repairs for one year on all its products sold, in line with the industry practice.
+A liability is provided to customer for a period beyond one year.